 The District expects its retirement contribution on behalf of its employees to the Pennsylvania School Employees Retirement System (PSERS) to continue increasing in the future.
 House Bill 2497 was passed on October 14, 2010.
 This legislation addressed in part, the anticipated increases in PSERS.
 Specifically, for 2011-12, the employer contribution rate is 8.65%.
 For 2012-13 the rate is established at 12.36% which would have been 28.71% without this legislation.
 The rate for 2013-14 was 16.93% and continued to increase.
 There also were changes to the plan for new employees related to retirement age, multiplier, and the vesting period.
 Legislation is still addressing these issues.
 The annual increases present a significant funding issue for the Commonwealth of Pennsylvania as well as local school districts.
-In 2016-17 the rate was set at 30.03 % and 2017-18 at 32.57%.
-The 2018-19 is 33.43%, 2019-20 is a rate of 34.29%, and for 2020-21 a rate of 34.51%.
+In 2019-20 the rate was 34.29%, and for 2020-21 the rate was 34.51%.
 With this said for every \$1.00 the district pays in salary, one must also add the benefit costs of retirement, social security, unemployment, and workers compensation.
 The District does receive a prorated subsidy reimbursement for the retirement and social security from the state which has been historically greater than 50% of the actual cost to the district.
 (Table A-12 PSERS rates)

 The district was approved for a \$500,000 PEDA grant to focus on energy savings by updating/replacing HVAC system at High School.
 This project began in the summer of 2015 and it is anticipated to be completed in the summer of 2016.
 The energy savings will be applied to the cost of financing a project.
 This project was financed at \$4.5 million.
-It is anticipated over the 20 years that an energy savings of at least \$2million will be seen by the district.
+It is anticipated over the 20 years that an energy savings of at least \$2 million will be seen by the district.
 This project was just phase 1 of several phases.
-With the upcoming federal funds and the need to replace/upgrade HVAC systems the district may pursue an additional phase.
-The hopes are that the federal funds will offset/decrease future debt for the district if such a project pursued.
+The District began phase 2 of the improvements/replacements of HVAC systems and other electronic components in the District during the spring of 2021.
+The District announced Requests for Proposals for this project.
+In addition, a stakeholders committee was formed with community members to discuss the needs of the district and to review the proposals.
+The Cares Act ESSER II and ARP ESSER funds are being used to offset the total cost of phase 2.
+Many of the improvements will assist with mitigation of COVID-19 and other germs that are airborne.